 Some OCDSB students have experienced intergenerational, recurring or recent trauma, microaggressions, inequality and marginalization.
 Some have been bullied within and outside of our schools.
-Some have experienced sexism, heterosexism, racism, genderism, ableism, sanism, classism and faithism (e.g. Islamophobia, antisemitism and anti-Sikhism) within and outside of our schools.
+Some have experienced sexism, heterosexism, racism, genderism, ableism, sanism, classism and faithism (e.g., Islamophobia, antisemitism and anti-Sikhism) within and outside of our schools.
 Some students have addictions.
 Some question their sanity.
 Some question what it feels like to be culturally safe.
 Some question what it feels like to be truly welcomed.
 Some wonder what it feels like to truly belong.

 Some OCDSB students are seeking language, beyond the approximately 150 spoken in our schools, to express these experiences, while others are learning to be fully self-expressed through spoken word, dance, sports, student clubs and student forums within and outside our schools.
 Some seek support to navigate and negotiate these experiences within and outside our schools.
-Some receive support from one or more caring adults in their schools: custodians, Education Assistants (EAs), Early Childhood Educators (ECEs), teachers, Multicultural Liaison Officers (MLOs), office staff and administrators.
+Some receive support from one or more caring adults in their schools: custodians, Educational Assistants (EAs), Early Childhood Educators (ECEs), teachers, Multicultural Liaison Officers (MLOs), office staff and administrators.
 Others gain support from family members, friends, and communities of faith or nature.

-We Are Indigenous See Me and Hear My Story
+We Are Indigenous

+See Us and Hear Our Stories

-Ottawa and the Ottawa Carleton District School Board is located on the unceded and unsurrendered land of the Algonquin people.
+Ottawa and the Ottawa-Carleton District School Board are located on the unceded and unsurrendered land of the Algonquin people.
 However, it is not only home to the Algonquin Nation.
 Ottawa has the highest population of Inuit in Ontario, and Indigenous peoples from various First Nations and Métis communities reside here.
 It is important to understand that Indigenous peoples from every Nation have their own languages, ceremonies, traditions and ways of knowing.
-The Indigenous community in Ottawa have come to live here for a variety of reasons from accessing health care and education, to establishing careers within the public and private sectors.
+The Indigenous community in Ottawa has come to live here for a variety of reasons, from accessing health care and education to establishing careers.

-The Ottawa-Carleton District School Board recognizes and acknowledges the unique responsibility and commitment to the diverse population of Indigenous students we serve.
-While some schools in the District have higher numbers of self-identified populations of Indigenous students registered, all schools have students who identify as Indigenous in their school community.
+The Ottawa-Carleton District School Board recognizes and acknowledges our unique responsibility and commitment to the diverse population of Indigenous students we serve.
+While some schools in the District have higher numbers of self-identified Indigenous students registered, all schools have students who identify as Indigenous.
 Every school has a responsibility to provide the necessary support and opportunities for Indigenous students to flourish, succeed and maintain physical, emotional, mental and spiritual well-being.
-We are accountable for creating cultural spaces, offering support and opportunities to Indigenous students and families, and engaging in relationship building in every school in the District.
+We are accountable for creating cultural spaces, offering support and opportunities to Indigenous students and families, and engaging in relationshipbuilding in every school in the District.

 The life experiences of Indigenous students and their families vary from student to student.
 Some students live in deep connection with their culture and Indigenous identity and others are very removed from theirs.
 Some students have spoken their Indigenous languages since birth and others have never even heard their language.
-Intergenerational trauma is not historical.
-The impact of colonialism on students and their families is not to be ignored.
-There are students within the education system and in our buildings who have parents and grandparents who may have attended Residential Schools, or were a part of the 60s scoop.
-Indigenous children in care are significantly over-represented in Canada.
+Intergenerational trauma is not confined to the past.
+The impact of colonialism on students and their families cannot be ignored.
+There are students within the education system and in our buildings whose parents and grandparents attended Residential Schools, or were a part of the 60's scoop.
+Indigenous children in care are significantly overrepresented in Canada.
 The First Nations Child and Family Caring Society of Canada estimates that Indigenous children comprise 30-40 percent of kids in care.
 We have many children who live in foster and group homes.
 It is important to know this and to understand some of the impacts these traumas have and continue to have on families.